Find out how to make the most of special occasions and festive periods when you are coping with cancer and its treatment.

 There is no right or wrong way to feel.
 You might find that partners and family members have some of the same feelings as you.
 Talking through how you feel with someone close can help.

-It’s good to plan ahead before Christmas.
+It’s good to plan ahead before Christmas because there are bank holidays.
 Your doctors and nurses might take time off, so it’s worth finding out beforehand who you should contact if you have a problem and how you can contact them.
 There will be a doctor and nurse on call.

 Check with your doctor when you will get your results if you had tests before Christmas.
 The results might be delayed over the holiday period.
 Waiting for results is often very difficult emotionally.
 So knowing when to expect them get might make waiting seem easier.